golang-migrate/migrate/database/cockroachdb/TUTORIAL.md

 ```
 `sslmode=disable` means that the connection with our database will not be encrypted.
 This is needed to connect to an insecure node.

-**NOTE:** Do not use COCKROACH_URL as a variable name here, it's already in use for discrete parameters and you may run into connection problems.
+**NOTE:** Do not use `COCKROACHDB_URL` as a variable name here, it's already in use for discrete parameters and you may run into connection problems.
 For more info check out [docs](https://www.cockroachlabs.com/docs/stable/connection-parameters.html#connect-using-discrete-parameters).

 You can find further description of database URLs [here](README.md#database-urls).